chenhaocs/MCAE/README.md

 ![1-meter SinoLC-1 Land Cover Map](./fig/LC-SinoLC-1.png "1-meter SinoLC-1 Land Cover Map")

-# 0.6-meter MCAE-based land cover maps for five cities in China
+# 0.6-meter MCAE-based land cover maps

 Download the MCAE-based land cover map and open it directly in QGIS.
 The color palette has already been embedded in the land cover map: